Frequently Asked Questions

 Here are things to think about as you construct your proposal essays:

-- How does your proposal constitute a significant departure from an existing major or minor?
+- How does your proposal constitute a significant departure from a program that currently exists in AS&E?

-- What makes your proposal different from existing program and in what ways?
+- What makes your proposal different from the existing program and in what ways?

 - How does your proposal allow you to understand the theme in a way that simply taking a variety of courses in different departments does not allow?